josephreisinger/dist_lda/README.md

 --redis_hosts=tygra:6379,panthro:6379,lion-o:6379
 ```

+however, this is currently experimental, and will _not_ work if you have transient node failures.

 ## Performance
 * Make sure you have the hiredis package installed; this will significantly reduce message parsing time.
 * Performance bottleneck is communication.
 The ratio of worker shard updates to redis shards is critical, since there is a large amount of data transfer.
 Anecdotally I've found one master can coordinate up to ~20 model shards each with a few hundred MB of data before performance starts to degrade.